-Determining the Awing loading of the parachute you intent to jump or buy is a good guide to matching your weight to a particular canopy.
+Determining the wing loading of the parachute you intend to jump or buy is a good way to compare canopy sizes.

-Wing loading is easily calculated by dividing the total suspended weight in pounds by the surface area of the canopy in square feet.
-Total suspended weight is the weight of the jumper plus all his clothing and gear- including the main parachute itself.
+Wing loading is easily calculated by dividing the total exit weight in pounds by the surface area of the canopy in square feet.
+Total exit weight is the weight of the jumper plus all his clothing and gear, including the main parachute itself.

-The surface area of Performance Designs canopies is printed on the data panel, on the center cell rib, or on the center cell top surface near the tail.
-(Be sure to actually check the data panel - canopies of different sizes may look the same.)
+The surface area of Performance Variable canopies is printed on the data panel, on the center cell rib, or on the center cell top surface near the tail.
+(Be sure to actually check the data panel-canopies of different sizes may look the same.)

-A typical ready-to-jump sport piggyback (rig and both canopies) weighs 20 to 30 lb.
-Add this, plus the weight of your jumpsuit, clothing and accessories to your bodyweight to get the total suspended weight.
+A typical ready-to-jump sport piggyback (rig and both canopies) weighs 20 to 30 lbs.
+Add this, plus the weight of your jumpsuit, clothing and accessories to your body weight to get the total suspended weight.

-For example, a jumper who weighs 165 lb. with his jumpsuit on and who jumps a packed rig that weighs 25 lb.
-Would have a suspended weight of 190 lb.
+For example, a jumper who weighs 165 lbs. wearing his jumpsuit and who jumps a packed rig that weighs 25 lbs. would have an exit weight of 190 lbs.

-Here's an example of how to calculate wing loading of a 210 sq. ft. canopy and the jumper used in the example above: 190 lb./210 sq.ft ' 0.9 lb./sq.ft.
+Here is an example of how to calculate wing loading of a 150 ft canopy and the jumper used in the example above: 190 lbs.: $150 \text{ ft}^2 = 1.27 \text{ lbs.}$